 This new addition to Nocatee's historic Twenty Mile community of homes is designed around Twenty Mile Park, which boasts a swimming pool, Waggin' Tails Dog Park, nature trails and more.
-The homes in Twenty Mile Village feature a variety of new floor plans from some of Northeast Florida's finest builders.
-Home sites range from small to large, with options to build in the center of the activity or nestled in the private collections throughout the community.
-The sprawling oak canopy entrance to the neighborhood and the rich history of the area adds to the natural preservation of the trees and landscape.
 Twenty Mile is one of Nocatee's most distinctive communities, with large oak trees, split-rail fencing and a rustic, old-Florida style.
 The Pointe at Twenty Mile is among the first of Nocatee's historic Twenty Mile community of homes.
 The Pointe at Twenty Mile features upscale homes built by David Weekley Homes, CalAtlantic Homes and ICI Homes.
-Homes start in the mid \$500s and are situated on estate-sized lots, all boasting beautiful preserve views.
+Homes start in the mid \$500s and are situated on estatesized lots, all boasting beautiful preserve views.
 The Island at Twenty Mile is another community of homes situated in Nocatee's historic Twenty Mile neighborhood.
 Nestled in the northwest corner of the Nocatee community, the Island at Twenty Mile features exclusive gated access and lots that back up to either preserve or water.
 This private community of 45 home sites is surrounded by nature and rich in history, making it a perfect location for those looking for their dream home.
 Located in St. Johns County just west of the Intracoastal Waterway, the builders in Twenty Mile are showcasing the largest homes in Nocatee to date.
 David Weekley Homes, ICI Homes and CalAtlantic Homes are building estate-sized homes in this highly anticipated neighborhood.
 The Crossing at Twenty Mile is the newest addition to Nocatee's historic Twenty Mile collection of neighborhoods.
-At the entrance of The Crossing at Twenty Mile residents will enjoy the new Twenty Mile Post Park.
-Other new additions to Twenty Mile include The Outlook at Twenty Mile which will offer a peaceful neighborhood with spacious lots-many with preserve or waterfront views; The Ranch at Twenty Mile with homes starting in the high \$500s from David Weekley and Dostie Homes; The Vista at Twenty Mile, a gated neighborhood of 44 homes featuring Spanish and Mission-style elevations built exclusively by The Pineapple Corporation; and The Hammock at Twenty Mile, a collection of nine private custom homes by local home-builder of the HGTV Smart Home, Glenn Layton Homes.
+At the entrance of The Crossing at Twenty Mile residents will the new enjoy Twenty Mile Post Park.
+Other new additions to Twenty Mile include The Outlook at Twenty Mile which will offer a peaceful neighborhood with spacious lots-many with preserve or waterfront views; The Ranch at Twenty Mile with homes starting in the high \$500s from David Weekley and Dostie Homes; The Vista at Twenty Mile, a gated neighborhood of 44 homes featuring Spanish and